 4) Authors didn’t write their books during the Middle Ages

 Another intriguing fact about the Middle Ages is that theologians and intellectuals seldom wrote their thoughts on paper.
 They essentially hired a scribe.
-For the authors, the task of writing was considered laborious. hence they dictated their thoughts to scribes who noted them down.
+The authors deemed the task of writing as laborious.
+Hence they dictated their thoughts to scribes who noted them down.

 5) An intriguing fact about the Middle Ages is that people weren’t as religious as portrayed

 The Middle Ages are filled with examples of extreme religiosity.
 Especially since the Catholic Church dominated much of Europe.
-However, the general population wasn’t entirely focused on God and religion.
+However, God and religion wasn’t the entire focus of the general population.
 In fact, several sceptics did not believe in the religious teachings of the church.
 And many people believed that the soul was ‘nothing but blood’ and just vanished after death.

-Ultimately, Christianity wasn’t accepted by each and everyone during the Middle Ages.
-Christianization was a slow process and even towards the end of the Middle Ages, people still observed ‘pagan rituals’ and held to the beliefs of their ancestors even while practising Christian rites and rituals.
+Ultimately, not everyone accepted Christianity in the Middle Ages.
+Christianization was a slow process.
+And even towards the end of the Middle Ages, people still observed ‘pagan rituals’ and held to the beliefs of their ancestors even while practising Christian rites and rituals.

 6) Popes lived longer while the rest of the population had a much shorter lifespan

-However, the landholder, the monks of the Christian church and the members of the Vatican had a longer life span.
+However, the landholder, the monks of the Christian church, and the Vatican members had a longer life span.
 These individuals were better fed, clothed and sheltered and had better medical aid as well.
-Additionally, various steps were taken before a cardinal could enter the Conclave, making longevity a requirement for being elected pope.
+Additionally, various steps were taken before a cardinal could enter the Conclave, m making longevity a requirement for being elected pope.

 7) According to the Domesday Book of 1086, 74% of the population of the English countryside were enslaved.
 People who belonged to the lower hierarchy such as the serfs, bordars and cottars were all bound in servitude for life.
 They needed their lord’s permission for every major decision- including marriage.